ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v19.md

 ### Cross data center cluster support

-In order to enhance the scale out of your hosted VMware environment, you can now create a new cluster in a different IBM Bluemix Infrastructure (SoftLayer) pod, or a different data center than the initial cluster deployed in the instance.
+In order to enhance the scale out of your hosted VMware environment, you can now create a new cluster in a different IBM Bluemix Infrastructure (SoftLayer) pod, or a different IBM Cloud data center than the initial cluster deployed in the instance.

 For more information, see [Adding and viewing clusters for vCenter Server instances](../vcenter/vc_addingviewingclusters.html).

 ### Changing components

-This release eliminates the impact to operations within the IBM Cloud for VMware Solutions console when the Single Sign-On administer changes certain vCenter Server resources from a native VMware tool.
-For example, you can now modify the VMware virtual data center, cluster, switches, port groups, and data store names from the VMware vSphere Web Client to customize deployments to company or personal naming conventions and without any downstream impact to the operations from within the IBM Cloud console.
+This release eliminates the impact to operations within the {{site.data.keyword.vmwaresolutions_short}} console when the Single Sign-On administrator changes certain vCenter Server resources from a native VMware tool.
+For example, you can now modify the VMware virtual datacenter, cluster, switches, port groups, and data store names from the VMware vSphere Web Client to customize deployments to company or personal naming conventions and without any downstream impact to the operations from within the {{site.data.keyword.vmwaresolutions_short}} console.

 For more information, see [Impacts of changing components for vCenter Server instances](../vcenter/vcenter_chg_impact.html).

 ### Additional RAM sizes

 When ordering vCenter Server instances or adding clusters for vCenter Server instances, you now have more RAM sizes to choose from to help match the CPU-to-RAM ratio of the workload to the hardware.
-The following options are available in the **User customized** configuration option when ordering a server from the IBM Cloud for VMware Solutions console: 64 GB, 128 GB, 256 GB, 384 GB, 512 GB, 768 GB, 1.5 TB.
+The following options are available in the **User customized** configuration option when ordering a server from the {{site.data.keyword.vmwaresolutions_short}} console: 64 GB, 128 GB, 256 GB, 384 GB, 512 GB, 768 GB, 1.5 TB.

 For more information, see [Ordering vCenter Server instances](../vcenter/vc_orderinginstance.html).